google/WebFundamentals/src/content/en/fundamentals/native-hardware/fullscreen/index.md

 The above example is a little contrived; I've hidden all the complexity around the use of vendor prefixes.

-Warning: Damn you vendor prefixes!
+Warning: Damn you, vendor prefixes!

 The actual code is a lot more complex. <a href="https://developer.mozilla.org/en-US/docs/Web/Guide/API/DOM/Using_full_screen_mode">Mozilla has created</a> a very useful script that you can use to toggle fullscreen.
-As you can see, due to the vendor prefix situation it is rather complex and cumbersome compared to the specified API.
+As you can see, the vendor prefix situation it is complex and cumbersome compared to the specified API.
 Even with the slightly simplified code below, it is still complex.